 The Star Ledger newspaper in New Jersey reports on another group with questionable prescriptions for those drugs, prescriptions that are paid for by New Jersey taxpayers.
 They are police and firefighters.

-And reporter Amy Brittain and her colleague Mark Mahler figure that the drug use of those firefighters and police have cost the taxpayers millions of dollars.
+And reporter Amy Brittain and her colleague Mark Mueller figure that the drug use of those firefighters and police have cost the taxpayers millions of dollars.
 Amy Brittain joins us from Newark.
 Welcome to the program.

 Ms. AMY BRITTAIN (Reporter, The Star Ledger): Thank you.